DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 end
 ```
 ## Final Code
-These are the end results of making the module body and functions for both the DoS and DDoS modules.
-They will be slightly different from the code in the repository as they will have the simplified run and helper function.
+These are the end results of making the Metasploit module's body and functions for both the DoS and DDoS modules.
+They will be slightly different from the code in the repository as they will have the slightly simplified run and helper function.

 ### DoS Code